As Mumbai battles its third Covid-19 surge, could vaccination stop the wave?

 - Are they more transmissible – i.e., do they spread more easily?

-- Sre they more deadly – i.e., do they lead to more severe disease and death?
+- Are they more deadly – i.e., do they lead to more severe disease and death?

 - Are people previously infected more vulnerable to reinfection by them?